metaplex-foundation/docs/docs/02-tools/03-android/index.md

 - findAllByCreator(creator, position = 1, callback)
 - findAllByCandyMachine(candyMachine, version = 2, callback)

 All the methods return a callback.
-Its also posible to wrap them inside either RX, and async Result or Combine.
+Its also possible to wrap them inside either RX, and async Result or Combine.
 We only provide this interface since is the most compatible without forcing any specific framework.

 ### Your first request